Snaacky/thewiki/docs/guides/quality.md

 Quality is subjective to an extent, and there is a difference between flaws that need to be fixed and the preferences of the end user.

 Generally, the best release is an encode which fixes the flaws of an untouched Blu-ray (BDMV) while simultaneously not altering the original material.
 There are objective flaws called **artifacts**, a term used to broadly describe defects or foreign, unwanted elements in a video.
-There can be a number of causes, ranging from lossy compression, improper conversions, to post-processing adjustments like sharpening and resampling. *You can read about artifacts in detail [here](https://guide.encode.moe/encoding/video-artifacts.html).* On the other hand, end user preferences like excessive sharpening or contrast are destructive and go against the idea of a good encode.
+There can be several causes, ranging from lossy compression, improper conversions, to post-processing adjustments like sharpening and resampling. *You can read about artifacts in detail [here](https://guide.encode.moe/encoding/video-artifacts.html).* On the other hand, end user preferences like excessive sharpening or contrast are destructive and go against the idea of a good encode.

 The official BDMV is an encode of the original source master.
-Subsequently, it often suffers from various issues (e.g. aliasing, banding, blocking, noise) originating due a variety of reasons.
+Subsequently, it often suffers from various issues (e.g. aliasing, banding, blocking, noise) originating due to a variety of reasons.
 For example, a lot of anime is natively 720p and is upscaled to 1080p for the Blu-ray. *Even if issues aren't present in the BDMV, they can appear in an encode due to compression.*

 These issues can be fixed through filtering, a step which comes before encoding.
 The video is filtered with tools like [VapourSynth](https://github.com/vapoursynth/vapoursynth) before passing it on to the encoder.
 Since encoding is a lossy process, filtering is necessary to improve the video quality along with transparent encoder settings. *As a result, any unfiltered encodes are by definition worse than the source.*